-Start from short attractor forced by function selection gave half-chaos on other way that cut of distribution of explosion time by entry into earlier tested section of trajectory.
+Start from short attractor forced by function selection gave half-chaos on other way that in met5.
 This mechanism of stop of melting of set not yet exploded processes was the first premise to put attention into small attractors and to test in met4 the point attractor system (PAS) as the shorter attractor.
 This idea turn to be effective and stable state of half-chaos was found.
 Investigations met6 have to weaken such extreme conditions to short attractor.
 Premise for this gave met5 in which stability of half-chaos did not need PAS.
 Such weaker condition turn out to be enough for half-chaos, however, character of effected half-chaos is much more worse for biological evolution description than of semimod.

 Long accumulation process of small changes does not come out of half-chaos also here, but it not change of system function.
-Emergence and keeping of stability in met6 is a surprise, because there is no conditions for semimod.
+Keeping of stability in met6 is a surprise, because there is no conditions for semimod.
 Semimod as a form of half-chaos occurs more useful to life description and this shows, that not short attractor is the most important, but causes of semimodularity.
 However, mechanism found in met6 should be added to "box of tools" of evolution, but it is not well and effective tool.

-Mechanism of stability increasing working in met6 is not well known.
+Working in met6 mechanism of stability increasing gives not transition to semimodularity observed in met5.
 It was tested that it is not an effect of function narrowing, which is needed by-product of method.
 It is based on cyclic fade out and secondary initiations.
-It gives not transition to PAS and other mechanisms investigated earlier in met4 & 5.
 Effectively used method to reach short attractor may be applied to create state of semimod in controlled manner, without of starting from PAS.
 This is the aim of met7.